CleverCloud/documentation/content/doc/best-practices/tips_and_tricks.md

 ### One domain, multiple applications: discover Path routing

 You can easily link a (sub-)domain to an application on Clever Cloud.
-We generate a TLS certificate for you and apply it instantly, thanks to our [open-source load balancer Sõzu](https://github.com/sozu-proxy/sozu).
+We generate a TLS certificate for you and apply it instantly, thanks to our [open source load balancer Sõzu](https://github.com/sozu-proxy/sozu).
 But you can also use the same (sub-)domain for multiple applications with different paths.
 For example, you can have an application for your blog linked to `mydomain.com/blog` and another one for your API linked to `mydomain.com/api`.

 - [Learn more about Path routing](/doc/administrate/domain-names/#path-routing)